Best practices for magento 2 category page design

 If the user doesn’t know the right product they wish to buy or wants to be aware of different categories or chooses the top category over a sub-category, then developing an intermediary category page becomes necessary.

-Sub-categories on the landing page give the user a broader and a much clearer view of options at their disposal.
-Just displaying the top-level category is of no use if there too many sub-categories.
+Sub-categories on the landing page give the user a broader and much clearer view of the options at their disposal.
+Just displaying the top-level category is of no use if there are too many sub-categories.
 Imagine visiting an online apparel store with a top-level category of “Summer Collection” with almost 30-50k products of different types.
 Finding one skirt or dress of your choice would be such a tiring job.

 The use of images and differently styled texts helps in the visual representation of sub-categories and their hierarchy.